michalagata/Versioner/README.md

 **-a** : alters SLN search criterias, not only running through the working directory (top level), but also subdirectories.
 First found shall be parsed and taken as base for monorepo versioning.

 **-p=** [string] : Points directly to CSPROJ file, which shall be used as base for versioning.

+**-n** : Should only .props file be identified for versioning if exists?
+Setting to false shall trat props along with project files.

 ### Versioning override file